jaruary/microservice/README.md

 ### Get some data

-Type this URL into your browser to perform a GET request.
+Type this URL into your browser to perform a GET request to the microservice.
 The JSON will be displayed in the browser.
 ```
 localhost:8080/api/customer/getAll
 ```